ulampinoy/pixeleden-2020/content/switch-blog-to-zola/index.md

 +++
 title = "Switching to Zola"
 date = 2020-01-14
-description = "I switch building this site from Jekyll to Zola" [extra] cover_image = "zola-cezanne.png" alt_text = "Photograph by Vivian Maier of two women on the sides of the frame are out of focus and looking at the camera.
-People stand in between their faces."
+description = "I am switching from Jekyll to Zola as the site generator for Pixeleden.
+Looks like Zola offers the best of both world: build speed and ease of templating..."
+[extra]
+cover_image = "zola-cezanne.png"
+alt_text = "Painting by Cezanne: 'Paul Alexis Reading to Émile Zola,' 1869–1870, São Paulo Museum of Art."
 +++

 [Zola](https://www.getzola.org/) is a fast static site generator written in Rust.
 Like Hugo, it is a single binary with everything built-in.